File: Shelving her career to found her leather goods brand

 lawig lookbook

-We found that these photos looked good but that their universe deserved to be more controlled.
+We thought that these photos were good but that their universe deserved to be more controlled.
 We also needed models, people who would use the products and could embody the brand.

-We finally decided to go visit some friends, and took photos of our products in their apartment.
+We finally decided to go visit some friends, and took pictures of our products in situ in their apartment.

 This gave great results, we had a lookbook of which here are some photos: